How to apply conditional formatting based on dates in Excel?

 3. Click OK > OK to close the dialogs.

-Conditional formatting between two dates
+Conditional formatting for dates between two specific dates

-To conditional formatting between two dates, select the cells and use this formula, =AND($B2>=$D$2,$B2<=$E$2) D2 is the start date, E2 is the end date.
+To apply conditional formatting for dates between two specific dates, select the cells and use this formula, =AND($B2>=$D$2,$B2<=$E$2) D2 is the start date, E2 is the end date.
 Then format the cells with a format you need.

 ![]() |